Karunamon/tkwaremmb/content/post/the-certificate-authority-racket.md

 ## Trusting the trusted third party

-There are literally **a few hundred** CA's that your browser trusts.
+There are literally **a few hundred** CAs that your browser trusts.

 Example: [Here's a list of what Mozilla packages with Firefox.](https://www.mozilla.org/en-US/about/governance/policies/security-group/certs/included/)